A Little About Barry

 “Unfortunately, bad things happen to good people, and you need to make sense of what happened.
 Then do your best in lending a guiding and caring hand to help put their lives back together again”.

 I asked Barry to elaborate on this a bit.
-Barry said: “You really have to feel their pain, and compassion is truly a lost art that I think that all attorneys need to embrace more these days”.
+Barry said: “You really have to feel their pain, and compassion is truly a lost art that I think all attorneys need to embrace more these days”.

 How to Treat Clients